• actuallyalys 9 months ago

 You clearly have a different view of capital than me.
 Games of capital are exactly playing with numbers in my book.
 And especially post-Reagan new economy.
 The best way to make money is to have money.
 Or assets, rather, but same same.
 Even a few good years in tech or a decent inheritance lump sum + mediocre hands-off “investment” can yield higher than eg being a full time paramedic.

-• grues-dinner a day ago
+• grues-dinner 9 months ago

 Is capital that is used to "produce" more capital actually productive, though?
 If you do finance games to instantiate money to open, say, a mine on credit and produce iron, clearly yes by most standards.
 If that money is instantiated just so it can sit in a ledger and make more money to also sit in a ledger, but most of that money never actually gets used for anything "real", then maybe not.